betheden/hebrew-grammar/content/stem_niphal.rst

 Summary
 -------

-The Niphal stem generally expresses passive or reflexive action, but it can also express other kinds of action depending on the context and the specific verb.
+The Niphal stem generally expresses passive or reflexive voice, but it can also express other kinds of action depending on the context and the specific verb.